EndPointCorp/end-point-blog/2021/08/kubernetes.md

 # ...
 ```

 Notice how we've replaced the simple key-value pairs with new, more complex objects.
-Their `name`s are still the same, the have to be because that's what the Postgres database container expects.
-But instead of a litetal, "hard coded" value, we have cahnged them to these `valueFrom.configMapKeyRef` objects.
+Their `name`s are still the same, they have to be because that's what the Postgres database container expects.
+But instead of a litetal, "hard coded" value, we have changed them to these `valueFrom.configMapKeyRef` objects.
 Their `name`s match the `name` of the `configMapGenerator` we configured in the Kustomization.
 Their `key`s match the keys of the literal values that we specified in the `configMapGenerator`'s `literals` field.
 That's how it all ties together.

 Similarly, we can update the web application deployment configuration file, `k8s/web/deployment.yaml`.
 Its `env` section would look like this: